-The Tennessee Commission on Children and Youth (TCCY) annually awards Title II Federal Formula Grants with funds provided through the Juvenile Justice and Delinquency Prevention Act (JJDPA) as amended by the Juvenile Justice and Reform Act (JJRA) of 2018.
+The Tennessee Commission on Children and Youth annually awards Title II Federal Formula Grants with funds provided through the Juvenile Justice and Delinquency Prevention Act (JJDPA) as amended by the Juvenile Justice Reform Act (JJRA).
 Grants are awarded for one year and are renewable for up to two additional years.
 Renewal is not automatic.
 All applicants (continuation and new) must submit an application each year.
-Programs will be evaluated annually, dependent upon success of the program, may be funded for a second or third year.
+Programs will be evaluated annually, dependent upon success of program, may be funded for a second or third year.
 If a project is approved for funding after the first year, the funding level for the second and third years will be 75% and 50%, respectively, of the first year's budget.
 Please understand this is a very competitive process and grant applications must follow strict adherence to the guidelines and instructions in the application.
-All awards are subject to the availability of U.S. Department of Justice federal appropriations and any modifications or additional requirements that may be imposed by TCCY.
+All awards are subject to the availability of U.S. Department of Justice federal appropriations funds and any modifications or additional requirements that may by imposed by TCCY.

 Federal regulations require that funds be allocated for programs that are part of a comprehensive and coordinated community system of services including collaborative efforts.
-TCCY will give preference to: 1) programs which provide direct services to youth, particularly delinquency prevention 2) programs designed to identify and reduce incidences of youth racial and ethnic disparities in the justice system, and 3) programs and services designed to have a statewide impact, and 4) agencies who employ evidence-based programming in their grant project.
+TCCY will give preference to: 1) programs which provide direct services to youth, particularly delinquency prevention 2) programs designed to identify and reduce the incidences of youth racial and ethnic disparities in the justice system, and 3) programs that are evidence-based.
 The term "comprehensive and coordinated system of services" includes the following: